csci-1301/csci-1301.github.io/labs/HelloWorld/readme.md

 <details><summary>Elements of solution</summary>
 The zip archive we asked you to download is hosted on <https://csci-1301.github.io/>, that is, on [Github pages](https://pages.github.com/).
-The *can be* malware hosted on Github pages, and the fact that this website is secure (it uses http*s*) is in no ways a guarantee of safety.
+There *can be* malware hosted on Github pages, and the fact that this website is secure (it uses http*s*) is in no ways a guarantee of safety.
 So, in short, this archive is safe because we told you so, and because we are careful how it is updated.

-Ultimately, many security decisions rests on trust, and you will have to trust us during this course.
+Ultimately, many security decisions rest on trust, and you will have to trust us during this course.
-If you continue your study in our School, you will learn about [virtualization](https://en.wikipedia.org/wiki/Virtualization), that allows to run programs you cannot trust in a safe environment.
+If you continue your study in our School, you will learn about [virtualization](https://en.wikipedia.org/wiki/Virtualization), that allows you to run programs you cannot trust in a safe environment.
 </details>